ofir1080/lambda-exppresion-Tennis-Player/README.md

 Each method receives a list of players reduces it as described and returns.
 For example, the first method return a list of all female players found in a certain list.

-As we can see, the methods describe the kind of behaviour that is taking place.
+As we can see, the methods describe the kind of behavior that is taking place.
 The search criteria is clearly conveyed and an appropriate call is made to each robo action.
 However, this design has some negatives aspects:

   - The DRY principle is not followed.